 - 6 teaspoons chicken bouillon

 - 1 can kidney beans, drained and rinsed

 - 1 cup miniature shell pasta

 - 1 can garbanzo beans, drained and rinsed

 - 1 cup fresh spinach, packed

 - Parmigiano Reggiano, freshly shredded

 Heat oil in a large stock pot and add the onion, carrots, and celery.
 Cook for about 5 minutes until onions are tender.
 Add the garlic and cook 30 seconds.
-Stir in the seasonings and then the water, bouillon, kidney beans, barley, and Parmesan rind.
+Stir in the seasonings, tomatoes, and tomato paste, and then the water, bouillon, kidney beans, barley, and Parmesan rind.
 Bring to a boil.
 Cover, reduce heat and simmer for 30 minutes.